Welcome.

 Submission Guidelines:

-• Submitted excerpts must be under 6,000 words.
+• Submissions of fiction must be under 6,000 words.

 • Submitted work must be previously unpublished.
 This includes personal blogs, social media accounts, and other websites.
-Previously published excerpts will be immediately disqualified.
+Previously published work will be automatically disqualified.

 • The entry fee is $20.